Women's Cricket World Cup: England being 'outsiders' for tournament will 'spur us on' says captain Nat Sciver-Brunt

 With that in mind, slow left-armer Linsey Smith could prove a vital option supporting No 1-ranked ODI bowler Sophie Ecclestone and one of either off-spinner Charlie Dean or leg-spinner Sarah Glenn.

-Watch every match from the Women's World Cup live on Sky Sports from Tuesday September 30 with England's opening match vs South Africa on Friday October 3.
+Watch every match from the Women's World Cup live on Sky Spors, with England's opening match vs South Africa on Friday October